What is social media marketing and how does it work?

 • Increasing local knowledge of you and your business.
 Local SEO, (keywords and phrases that mention your area – small business marketing in Charente), helps your content get discovered by people local to your area.
 This is especially important for us smaller businesses.

-• Building more links to your business – the more that links to your business is shared, the more likely you are to rank higher.
+• Building more links to your business – the more things that link to your business is shared, the more likely you are to rank higher.
 Encourage people to share your content that has links to your website, shop, or blog.
 That will then be seen by their followers.
 You can also buddy up with other businesses – choose those that do something that compliments your business – and put links to each other’s business on your website.
 For example, if you are a hairdresser, you could buddy up with a beautician and/or nail technician to offer a full wedding package.

-It’s important to remember that business social media pages appear in google searches, and I’ve heard that Google is working with Instagram and TikTok on an agreement to index video posts.
+It’s important to remember that business social media pages appear in Google searches, and I’ve heard that Google is working with Instagram and TikTok on an agreement to index video posts.

 What can you do to help boost clicks to your website?

-Although the answer to question, ‘Does social media improve my ranking on Google?’ is technically ‘no’, it plays a crucial part and is a powerful SEO tool to help boost clicks to your website, shop, or blog, which in turn helps with your rankings.
+Although the answer to the question, ‘Does social media improve my ranking on Google?’ is technically ‘no’, it plays a crucial part and is a powerful SEO tool to help boost clicks to your website, shop, or blog, which in turn helps with your rankings.

 Here are three quick tips that can help you with your social media content to help boost those clicks: